2016 Colorado Rapids season

-The 2016 Colorado Rapids season is the club's 21st season of existence, and their 21st season in Major League Soccer, the top tier of the American and Canadian soccer pyramids.
+The 2016 Colorado Rapids season was the club's 21st season of existence, and their 21st season in Major League Soccer, the top tier of the American and Canadian soccer pyramids.

-The 2016 season was the Rapids' most successful regular season in franchise history.
+The 2016 season was, at the time, the Rapids' most successful regular season in franchise history.
 During the season, the Rapids finished 2nd in the Western Conference and 2nd overall in the regular season, besting their previous best regular season finish of 3rd in the Western Conference and 4th overall in 2002.
+In 2021 they also finished second overall.
 The Rapids finished undefeated at home with a record of 11-0-6.
 At home, they conceded only 7 goals, setting a new MLS record with a 0.41 goals-against average.
 The season also featured a franchise-record 15 match unbeaten streak.
 After finishing at the bottom of the table for the 2015, the season was hallmarked as a surprising turnaround.
 The team was bolstered by incoming transfer targets Tim Howard, Shkëlzen Gashi, Marco Pappa and Jermaine Jones.
 Outside of the regular season, the Rapids reached the fifth round of the U.S. Open Cup before falling to eventual champions, FC Dallas.

-In the 2022 season, the Colorado Rapids did not make the playoffs.
-They finished four points off from playoffs and 10th in their conference.
-With the departures of Cole Bassett and Kellyn Acosta and the injuries of Jack Price and Braian Galvan, the team struggled during the 2022 season.
+As of 2024, this is the last time the Rapids have won an MLS Cup playoff game.